air678/Impwhoster/README.md

 # Impwhoster
-Its a Open Source Project which allows to check the how many user are logged in with it system with specific username and their IP address with some other details including suspicious logins, geolocation, and timestamps of the user's login,etc
+Its a Open Source Project which allows to check the how many user are logged in within system with specific username and their IP address with some other details including suspicious logins, geolocation, and timestamps of the user's login,etc.

 ## ScreenShots
 1. User interface